tmurakami/dexopener/README.md

 }
 ```

-> **Note:** If NoClassDefFoundError for your app's BuildConfig is thrown by using Multidex, you must specify the BuildConfig in the primary DEX file.
+> **Note:** If a NoClassDefFoundError for your app's BuildConfig is thrown by using Multidex, you must specify the BuildConfig in the primary DEX file.
 > See https://developer.android.com/studio/build/multidex.html?hl=en#keep

 ## Extending